JupiterOne-Archives/graph-sysdig/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
+- Sysdig supports an API Token credential.
 You must have a Administrator user account.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
-  {{provider}} that will be used to obtain the API key.
+- JupiterOne requires a Sysdig account API token.
+You need permission to create a user in Sysdig that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support